alackmann/ble-gateway-mqtt-proxy/docs/event_driven/scheduled_and_event_driven_mqtt_publication.md

   - The core request handling logic will be modified:
     1. On receiving data, store it in `lastReceivedData`.
     2. Extract all MAC addresses from the payload.
-    3. Check if any of these MACs are new compared to `seenMacsSinceLastPublish`.
+    3. Identify any **tracked Home Assistant devices** in the payload that have not been seen since the last publication.
-    4. **If a new MAC is found:**
+    4. **If a new tracked device is found:**
         - Publish the `lastReceivedData` immediately.
         - Clear `publishTimeout`.
         - Reset the timer by calling a `scheduleNextPublish()` function.